 Wildlife presents some amazing photographic opportunities and truly unforgettable scenes.
 You won’t need world-class wildlife photographer status to capture fantastic photos.
 However, you will need the patience to be still.
 The patience to listen to the sounds of the bush, and the patience to wait for nature to play its part.

 Many wildlife scenes invoke emotion.
 The challenge of African wildlife photography is to capture those emotions, as diverse as they may be and to look for ways to tell that story.

 Some of the photos included in this article are taken within the confines of special animal sanctuaries where you have more time to plan your photograph and capture your subject whereas in the wild, the window of opportunity definitely diminishes.
 The caption under each of the images in this article includes the location where the image was taken.

 Our wild, privately-owned Klaserie bush camp

-There are no fences between us and the animals.
+There are no fences between us and the animals in Klaserie Nature reserve.
 Whether we are in camp or out on a game drive, we can at any time walk the bush – let me add though, only after careful scrutiny.
 It’s been a phenomenal experience!

 We’ve written a separate article on An Australian Take on Life in the South African Bush which you might find interesting.